A few days back, one of my friends asked me how to display estimated reading time on his WordPress blog posts.

 I know that changing a theme is a big task.
 But if you are not using Astra theme, then you really should take a good look at it.

 By using the free Astra Theme along with the paid Astra Pro plugin, you get lots of options to design your website the way you want to.
-Add in a page builder like Beaver Builder and you can build your website by just dragging and dropping various elements on your pages.
+Add in a page builder like Beaver Builder or Elementor and you can build your website by just dragging and dropping various elements on your pages.

 Anyways!
 Let’s get to the point.